 If you have dental insurance, there is a good chance it will help pay for your broken tooth.
 However, as we've mentioned a few times now, it really all depends on what treatment is needed.
 If you have dental insurance that does not cover any "major" services, that means it will not pay for crowns, veneers, implants, and maybe even root canal treatment.

-Taking advantage of so-called dental plans is a better method to get a decent cost on chipped tooth repair.
+Taking advantage of dental discount plans is a better method to get a decent cost on chipped tooth repair.
 They work in the same way as memberships in that you pay a yearly fee and receive a discount on all dental operations.
 The reductions can range anywhere from 10% to 60%.

 There is no paperwork or yearly maximums with dental plans.
 You also don't need to gather evidence such as dental statements or X-rays.
 The only stipulation is that you visit an in-network dentist.